apache/nuttx/configs/freedom-k64f/README.txt

 GNU Toolchain Options
 =====================

-  The NuttX make system has been modified to support the following different toolchain options.

-  1. The CodeSourcery GNU toolchain,
-  2. The devkitARM GNU toolchain,
-  3. The NuttX buildroot Toolchain (see below).

-  All testing has been conducted using the CodeSourcery Windows toolchain.
-To use the devkitARM or the NuttX GNU toolchain, you simply need to change the the following configuration options to your .config (or defconfig) file:

-    CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y  : CodeSourcery under Windows
-    CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYL=y  : CodeSourcery under Linux
-    CONFIG_ARMV7M_TOOLCHAIN_DEVKITARM=y      : devkitARM under Windows
+  The NuttX make system supports several GNU-based toolchains under Linux, Cygwin under Windows, and Windoes native.
+To select a toolchain:

+  1. Use 'make menuconfig' and select the toolchain that you are using under the System Type menu.
-    CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y      : NuttX buildroot under Linux or Cygwin (default)
+  2. The default toolchain is the NuttX buildroot under Linux or Cygwin:

+    CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y

      If you are not using CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

+  NOTE:  Using native Windows toolchains under Cygwin has some limitations.
-  NOTE: the CodeSourcery (for Windows) and devkitARM toolchains are Windows native toolchains.
-The CodeSourcey (for Linux) and NuttX buildroot toolchains are Cygwin and/or Linux native toolchains.
-There are several limitations to using a Windows based toolchain in a Cygwin environment.
-The three biggest are:
+  This incuudes the CodeSourcery (for Windows) and devkitARM toolchains are Windows native toolchains.
+The biggest limitations are:

   1. The Windows toolchain cannot follow Cygwin paths.
 Path conversions are performed automatically in the Cygwin makefiles using the 'cygpath' utility